rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 #### Definition

-Bootstrapping consists in randomly sampling observations with replacement, that is, every surveyed person is independent from each other and the probability of getting an certain answer does not affect the probability of the answer of the next person.
+Bootstrapping consists in randomly sampling observations with replacement, that is, every person is surveyed independently from another and the probability of getting an certain answer does not affect the probability of the answer of the next answered person.

 #### Illustration

 Imagine 10 persons to be surveyed are in a room.
 There are also 10 interviewers.
-The first investigator picks someone in the room, conducts the survey and brings the person back to the room.
-Then, the second investigator repeats the same process.
-And so on with the next 8 interviewers.
+The first interviewer picks someone in the room, conducts the survey and brings the person back to the room.
+Then, the second interviewer repeats the same process without knowing who has already answered the questions.
+And so on for the next 8 interviewers.

-This will give us the percentage of people planning to watch the games.
+Once all ten interviewers have collected the answers, we get the percentage of people planning to watch the games.

 **Question**: is this percentage accurate?

-Not sure.
-So we will repeat the process several times to check whether it is reliable or not.
+No. To see it, we can repeat the full process several times and check the obtained results.
+Let's do it 3 times:

 <div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
 70.0% of surveyed persons plan to watch the games.